SeisSol/SeisSol/preprocessing/science/rconv/README.md

 `scons` in the main folder in order to compile rconv.

 ## Using rconv
 Starting rconv without arguments gives you a short introduction for using the tool.
-You may furthermore consult the correspdoning [Wiki entry](https://github.com/SeisSol/SeisSol/wiki/Standard-Rupture-Format).
+You may furthermore consult the [Wiki entry](https://github.com/SeisSol/SeisSol/wiki/Standard-Rupture-Format) about the Standard Rupture Format.